-Cigarettes.
+09.2015 Cigarettes.
 The newest taboo.
-The filthy, filthy cigarette.
-Today I was conducting some business at the bank, and my heavily bearded, perfectly coiffed teller had his Vape sitting just out of eyesight. (he simply could not have been more cliche`) Because I'm on the lower side of tall, I could see it perfectly from my vantage point, tho I think the intent was it to be out of sight.
+Today I was conducting some business at the bank, and my heavily bearded, perfectly coiffed teller had his Vape sitting just out of eyesight.
+Because I'm sort, I could see it perfectly from my vantage point, tho I think the intent was it to be out of sight.
 I had already … Continue reading Cigarettes.

 When Taylor was born and her first Christmas came around I went out and got her a Baby's First Christmas ornament from Hallmark.
 In fact, I think I got two.
 And most years afterwards, minus a few years here and there, after the holiday I would take the kids out and let them pick out … Continue reading Letting go.